msonnenschein/closest-pharmacy/README.md

 ## Setup
 Clone the project: `git clone https://github.com/msonnenschein/closest-pharmacy.git`.

-Be sure you're using Java 11+.
+Be sure you have a Java 11+ JDK installed.

 ## Starting the server
 There are two ways to run the project once you clone it: